-Young people experience physical and emotional reactions to grief and grieve differently than adults.
+Young people experience physical and emotional reactions to loss, and they grieve differently than adults.
 Being in a support group with others their own age who have also lost someone important to them helps them know they are not alone.

 Hope uses a peer-based support model that relies on sharing among children with similar experiences.
 Our grief support groups help children and teens understand their emotions and learn healthy coping skills.
 Through these groups, they have an opportunity to engage in age-appropriate activities that help them process their feelings.
 Each group is led by facilitators who have special training in working with children and teens.

-A brief assessment of your child is needed prior to enrollment.
+A brief assessment is needed prior to enrollment.
 Please call our Grief Support Team at (925) 829-8770 for more information or to schedule an assessment.

-While the children and teens attend their support groups, parents and guardians are encouraged to attend separate parallel sessions that provide insights on child grief and to receive support through their own grieving process as well.
+While the children and teens attend their support groups, parents and guardians attend separate parallel sessions that provide insights on child grief and to receive support through their own grieving process as well.

 When it comes to grief and loss, we believe:

-Each individual processes grief in their own way and time.
-Children and families choose when to start and when to stop attending Hope’s support groups.
+Hope’s support groups for youth run for eight-week sessions throughout the year.
+Parents/guardians will join their child or teen for meetings one and eight.
+For meetings two through seven, youth attend their group while parents/guardians attend a parallel support group.
 When a family is enrolled, we expect regular attendance.
 Continuity is important to building a peer group into a supportive environment for the grief work.
 Please call ahead if you and your child will be absent.